jfernandez37/fr3_ws/src/gear_place_interfaces/readme.md

 * `put_gear_down` - Takes in a z value.
 Goes down the given z value minus an offset, opens the gripper, and moves back up the same z distance.
 * `pick_up_moving_gear` - Takes the xyz value and picks up the gear.
 The values need to calculated before hand using the camera.
 * `open_gripper` - Opens the gripper.
+* `put_down_force` - Puts the gear down until the gear makes contact with a surface.
+Then the gripper opens.